rawarne2/portfolio-v2/README.md

+# Overview

-Here is a simple and elegant website designed to showcase my work, skills, and personality.
-The website features a responsive layout that looks great on all devices.
-This will be available on or before January 14, 2024 at RashaunWarner.com to replace the old website.
+This is a simple and elegant website designed to showcase my work, skills, and personality.
+The website features a responsive layout that looks great on all devices and was created using Next.js and TypeScript.
+This will be available at RashaunWarner.com to replace my old website.

+---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).